flightstats/hub/README.md

 `parallelCalls` is the optional number of callbacks to make in parallel.
 The default value is `1`.
 If parallelCalls is higher than one, callback ordering is not guaranteed.

-To see all existing group callbacks and status:
+To get a list of existing group callbacks:

 `GET http://hub-v2/group`